-March 2021 anagement Framework and pleted, formalised and ed on improving contract st 12 months, which has ion of a new contract's uthority and creation of a ty.
-A contract management rafted and will be presented Committee early next year. out to all staff that manage June 2021 gement framework will be committee.
-The training and k is being finalised.
+Administration has focused on improving contract management over the last 12 months, which has included the implementation of a new contract's management module in Authority and creation of a contract register in Authority.
+A contract management framework has also been drafted and will be presented to Executive Management Committee early next year.
+Training will then be rolled out to all staff that manage contracts at the City.

+The draft contracts management framework will be presented to March audit committee.
+The training and roll-out plan of the framework is being finalised.